quantiota/AI-Agent-Lab/docs/tasks/internship/3-archtecture-overview.md

 The main focus for development is the AI Agent component.
 This component will:

 1. Interact with the AI Agent UI to receive requests and send responses.
-2. Communicate with other services using their respective APIs:
+2. Communicate with internal services using their respective APIs:
    - **QuestDB API**: For querying and writing time-series data.
    - **Grafana API**: For creating and updating dashboards programmatically.
    - **code-server API**: For executing code or scripts remotely.
-3. Connect to external APIs for enhanced functionality:
+3. Interact with external APIs for enhanced functionality:
    - **OpenAI API**: For natural language processing and generation tasks.
    - **Custom API 1**: (Describe the purpose of this API)
    - **Custom API 2**: (Describe the purpose of this API)